xpdavid/CS2103R-Report/index.md

 ![Image](designPrinciple/abstraction/packageDiagram.png)

-- The UI should not touch Storage directly
+- UI should not touch Storage
-- The Logic should not touch UI
+- Logic should not touch UI
-- The Storage should not touch Logic
+- Storage should not touch Logic
-- The Storage should not touch UI
+- Storage should not touch UI

+- Client scripts should be self-contained
-- Client should not touch UI (This diagram need to be updated as Client can touch storage and logic)
+- Client should not touch UI
-- `client::remoteapi` can be only access by `client::scripts`
+- `client::remoteapi` can be only accessed by `client::scripts`
-- `client::util` should only be used inside client (This diagram need to be updated to show `client::util`)
+- `client::util` should not depends on `client::script`

 ![Image](designPrinciple/abstraction/UiComponent.png)

-- Only `*Action` in can touch logic (especially `Logic.java` as Facade class)
+- Only *Action can touch Logic API
+- Templates are only used in Pagedata
-- `*PageData` is only used in `*Action` and `ActionResult`
+- Pagedata is only used in Controller
+- Controller should be self-contained

 ![Image](designPrinciple/abstraction/LogicComponent.png)

 - Each logic can only access its corresponding DB (e.g. AccountsLogic -> AccountsDb)
-- BackDoorServlet should only access BackDoorLogic, not `logic:core`
+- BackDoorServlet should not access `logic:core`

 ![Image](designPrinciple/abstraction/StorageComponent.png)